beakerbrowser/beakerbrowser.com/_docs/using-beaker/managing-your-sites.md

 ---
-title: Saving sites you visit
+title: Managing your sites
 section: usingBeaker
 sectionTitle: Using Beaker
-order: 4
+order: 3
 ---